JumpPad-Studios/Summative-Game-Connect-Four-ICS3U/Plan.md

 * Win condition checker

 ### To-do List
-1. Create java file with the class file and main method
+1. ~~Create java file with the class file and main method~~
-2. Create the 2D array for the game board, get a sense for how 2D arrays work
+2. ~~Create the 2D array for the game board, get a sense for how 2D arrays work~~
-3. Create the board and have it printed
+3. ~~Create the board and have it printed~~
-   /nMore steps to be added...
+   More steps to be added...